fanky10/Flux-Tasks/README.md

 This will perform an initial build and start a watcher process that will update build.js with any changes you wish to make.
 This watcher is based on [Browserify](http://browserify.org/) and [Watchify](https://github.com/substack/watchify), and it transforms React's JSX syntax into standard JavaScript with [Reactify](https://github.com/andreypopp/reactify).

-To run the app, spin up an HTTP server and visit http://localhost/.../todomvc-flux/.
-Or simply open the index.html file in a browser.
+Simply open the index.html file in a browser.

-## Credit

-This TodoMVC application was created by [Bill Fisher](https://www.facebook.com/bill.fisher.771).
-This README document was written by Bill Fisher and the principal creator of Flux, [Jing Chen](https://www.facebook.com/jing).

-## License
-Flux is BSD-licensed.
-We also provide an additional patent grant.